canonical/checkbox/tools/release/README.md

   ```
   git push --tags
   ```
-  > **_NOTE:_** Having to clone and not push the tag from the bumpversion workflow is actually a Github action limitation[^1]:
+  > **_NOTE:_** Having to clone and not push the tag from the bumpversion workflow is actually a Github Action limitation[^1]:
   > *if a workflow run pushes code using the repository's GITHUB_TOKEN, a new workflow will not run even when the repository contains a workflow configured to run when push events occur.*

 ## Monitor the build and publish workflows
 3 workflows are triggered on tag push events:
 - [checkbox deb packages] *(built and published to the testing PPA)*
 - [checkbox snap packages] *(built and uploaded to their respective beta channels)*
 - [checkbox core snap packages] *(built and uploaded to their respective beta channels)*

 In addition to the above workflows, a draft release is created on Github with an auto-generated changelog.

 Check the related Github Action logs to see if everything runs as expected:

-- snapcraft is not blocked during the snap build process.
-For example, in this [build](https://github.com/canonical/checkbox/actions/runs/4371649401/jobs/7649877336), the i386 build was blocked on an error (`Chroot problem`) for hours before finally completing
+- Snapcraft is not blocked during the snap build process.
+For example, in this [build], the i386 build was blocked on an error (`Chroot problem`) for hours before finally completing
-- the expected number of snaps are built. snapcraft does not return 1 when only a few of the snaps are built, which leads to GHA being marked as successful even though some snaps are not built (and therefore not pushed to the store)
+- the expected number of snaps are built.
+Snapcraft does not return 1 when only a few of the snaps are built, which leads to Github Actions being marked as successful even though some snaps are not built (and therefore not pushed to the store)

 ## Promote the release to stable

 When all tests are successfully completed, run the [Stable release workflow] to copy deb packages to the stable PPA and promote all snaps to stable

 # References